hjelfman/hjelfman.github.io/_posts/draft2024-03-04-books.md

 - crazy like us
 - the last days of judas iscariot
 - infinite jest

+read this out of spite. unbearable but for the parts with the canadian agents.

 - the geography of nowhere
 - nevada